robcarver17/pysystemtrade/docs/backtesting.md

 ### Saving configurations

-You can also save a config object into a yaml file:
+You can also save a config object into a YAML file:

 ```python
 from systems.provided.futures_chapter15.basesystem import futures_system